quantiota/AI-Agent-Lab/docs/tasks/README.md

-# AI Agent Development Plan
+# AI Agent and AI Agent UI Development Plan

 ## 1. Overview
-This document outlines the steps and tasks required to develop the AI Agent, which is responsible for processing user inputs, interacting with external services (QuestDB, Grafana, VS Code), and generating responses via the AI Agent UI.
+This document outlines the steps and tasks required to develop both the AI Agent and the AI Agent UI.
+The AI Agent is responsible for processing user inputs, interacting with external services (QuestDB, Grafana, VS Code), and generating responses.
+The AI Agent UI serves as the user interface for interacting with the AI Agent.

 ## 2. Development Environment Setup

 ### 2.1.
 Docker and Docker Compose Configuration
-- **Task**: Update the existing `docker-compose.yml` file to include the `ai-agent` service.
+- **Task**: Update the existing `docker-compose.yml` file to include both the `ai-agent` and `ai-agent-ui` services.
 - **Details**:
-  - Add the `ai-agent` service definition.
+  - Add the `ai-agent` and `ai-agent-ui` service definitions.
   - Configure environment variables (e.g., `OPENAI_API_KEY`, `QUESTDB_PG_USER`, `QUESTDB_PG_PASSWORD`, `GRAFANA_API_KEY`, `VSCODE_API_KEY`).
-  - Set up dependencies on QuestDB, Grafana, and VS Code.
+  - Set up dependencies for `ai-agent` on QuestDB, Grafana, and VS Code, and for `ai-agent-ui` on `ai-agent`.
-  - Ensure the `LANGCHAIN_FRAMEWORK_CONFIG` is correctly pointed to the appropriate configuration file.
+  - Ensure both services are correctly configured and linked.

 ### 2.2.
 Dockerfile Creation
-- **Task**: Create a Dockerfile for the AI Agent service.
+- **Task**: Create Dockerfiles for both the AI Agent and AI Agent UI services.
 - **Details**:
+  - **AI Agent**:
     - Base the image on a suitable Python image (`python:3.x`).
     - Install required dependencies (e.g., `langchain`, `psycopg2`, `requests`).
     - Copy the AI Agent code and configuration files into the Docker image.
     - Set the appropriate entry point for the AI Agent.
+  - **AI Agent UI**:
+    - Base the image on a suitable Python image (`python:3.x`).
+    - Install Flask and other necessary Python packages.
+    - Copy the UI code into the Docker image.
+    - Set the appropriate entry point for the Flask application.

 ### 2.3.
 Local Environment Setup (Optional)
 - **Task**: Set up a local Python virtual environment for development.